 - Sustainable development goals

-Select a minimum of one and a maximum of three sustainable development goals (SDGs) that best fit your project.
+Select a minimum of one and a maximum of three sustainable development goals (SDGs) External link. that best fit your project.
 The goal that is most relevant to the project should be stated in the first box.
 As the meaning of the goals is sometimes narrower than what the title indicates, please follow the link and read in more detail about the goal or goals you intend to specify to ensure that your project contributes towards achieving those particular goals.